Wendy Zukerman

-Wendy Zukerman is an Australian-American science journalist and podcaster.
+Wendy Zukerman is an Australian science journalist and podcaster.
 She is best known as the host of Science Vs, a program that dissects areas of scientific controversy and public confusion.

-About
+She is the sister of Australian actor Ashley Zukerman.

+Early life and education

-Zukerman was born in the United States but raised in Melbourne, Australia.
+Wendy Zukerman was born in the United States but raised in Melbourne, Australia.
 She attended Monash University and received a biomedical science and law degree.

-Her brother is actor Ashley Zukerman, and they were raised Jewish.
+Career

-She has worked for the Australian Broadcasting Corporation (ABC) on the documentary television program, Catalyst, and the consumer affairs television program The Checkout.
-Additionally, she has written for many different publications including New Scientist magazine, Cosmos magazine, The Age, The Australian, and Saturday Paper.
+Zukerman worked for the Australian Broadcasting Corporation (ABC) on the documentary television program Catalyst and the consumer affairs television program The Checkout.

+She has also written for many different publications, including New Scientist, Cosmos, The Age, The Australian, and Saturday Paper.

 In 2014 and 2015, she spoke at Storyology, an annual festival of journalism and media.
-In March 2018, she spoke at a SXSW, in a panel event called, "What Podcasts Ate for Dinner".
+In March 2018, she spoke at a SXSW panel event called, "What Podcasts Ate for Dinner".